Ht. 118

-A German single-engine fighter aircraft developed by Heinkel.
-It was designed to be a compact and maneuverable aircraft for dogfighting, but never entered production.
+A German single-seat fighter aircraft developed by Heinkel.
+It was designed to be a high-performance aircraft for air combat, but never entered production due to the war’s end.

 Hq.
 72: Junkers Ju 52